OfficeDev/outlook-dev-docs/docs/add-ins/insert-data-in-the-body.md

 # Insert data in the body when composing an appointment or message in Outlook

 You can use the asynchronous methods ([Body.getAsync](https://dev.office.com/reference/add-ins/outlook/1.5/Body?product=outlook&version=v1.5), [Body.getTypeAsync](https://dev.office.com/reference/add-ins/outlook/1.5/Body?product=outlook&version=v1.5), [Body.prependAsync](https://dev.office.com/reference/add-ins/outlook/1.5/Body?product=outlook&version=v1.5), [Body.setAsync](https://dev.office.com/reference/add-ins/outlook/1.5/Body?product=outlook&version=v1.5) and [Body.setSelectedDataAsync](https://dev.office.com/reference/add-ins/outlook/1.5/Body?product=outlook&version=v1.5)) to get the body type and insert data in the body of an appointment or message item that the user is composing.
 These asynchronous methods are available to only compose add-ins.
-To use these methods, make sure you have set up the add-in manifest appropriately so that Outlook activates your add-in in compose forms, as described in [Create Outlook add-ins for compose forms](compose-scenario.md).
+To use these methods, make sure you have set up the add-in manifest appropriately so that Outlook activates your add-in in compose forms, as described in [Create Outlook Add-ins for compose forms](compose-scenario.md).

 In Outlook, a user can create a message in text, HTML, or Rich Text Format (RTF), and can create an appointment in HTML format.
 Before inserting, you should always first verify the supported item format by calling  **getTypeAsync**, as you may need to take additional steps.
 The value that  **getTypeAsync** returns depends on the original item format, as well as the support of the device operating system and host to editing in HTML format (1).
 Then set the  _coercionType_ parameter of **prependAsync** or **setSelectedDataAsync** accordingly (2) to insert the data, as shown in the following table.
 If you don't specify an argument, **prependAsync** and **setSelectedDataAsync** assume the data to insert is in text format.